PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 enable_kick_y = False
 ```

-### Dedicated settings for e-cloud un the dipole magnets
+### Dedicated settings for e-cloud in the dipole magnets

 The following parameters configure the e-cloud in the dipoles (which are simulated starting with electrons at rest uniformly distributed in the chamber):